Romans 8:18-25 By making progressive changes little by little, we will eventually transform the world.

 For I consider that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.

-Paul encourages believers to persevere amid sufferings on two fronts: suffering that relates to our spiritual transformation; and suffering that relates to the mission to transform creation.
-In spiritual transformation, we deny ourselves to conform to Christ’s image.
-In the mission to transform creation, we labour to establish order, justice, love and godliness in the world.
-Jesus said concerning these two fronts,
+In spiritual transformation, we deny ourselves in order to be conformed to Christ’s image.
+In the mission to transform creation, we labour to establish order, justice, love, and godliness in the world.
+Jesus addressed these two realities when He said,

 “If anyone wishes to come after Me, he must deny himself (spiritual formation), and take up his cross (spiritual mission) and follow Me.
 For whoever wishes to save his life will lose it, but whoever loses his life for My sake and the gospel’s will save it.” – Mark 8:34-35.